Great Britain national American football team

-The Great Britain national American football team, known as the GB Lions represents the UK in international gridiron.
+The Great Britain national American football team, known as the GB Lions, represents the UK in international gridiron.
 It is controlled by the British American Football Association.

-Men's Senior Team
+Men's senior team

 History

 The Men's Senior GB Lions played their first game against France in 1985 at Stompond Lane.
 2,000 attendees watched GB claim a 7–0 win thanks to a Victor Ebubedike touchdown.
 In 1986 and 1987, the Lions defeated the Netherlands and France over two legs each to qualify for the 1987 European Championship.

 At their first major tournament, the Lions were defeated by Italy and Finland on their way to a 4th-place finish.

 In 1989, they defeated France on the way to qualifying to their second consecutive championship.
 They defeated hosts Germany comprehensively in the semi-final thanks to Victor Ebubedike, Trevor Carthy and Allan Brown, who scored two touchdowns each in a 38–6 victory.
 The Terry Smith-led Lions met Finland in the final and got revenge for the 1987 defeat by shutting their rivals out in a 26–0 victory to claim their first European championship.

 In 1991, the Lions, led by London Monarchs assistant Ray Willsey returned to defend their championship in Helsinki.
 After defeating the Netherlands 46–3 in the semi-final, they again met Finland in the Olympic Stadium and won 14–3 to claim back to back championships.
-9 Lions; Tournament MVP Jason Elliott, Barry Driver, Mark Webb, Jo Richardson, Colin Nash, Paul Roberts, Warren Billingham, Gary Mills and Bola Ayiede.
+9 Lions were Tournament MVP Jason Elliott, Barry Driver, Mark Webb, Jo Richardson, Colin Nash, Paul Roberts, Warren Billingham, Gary Mills and Bola Ayiede.

 In 1993, BAFA withdrew from the EFL and as such the Lions could not defend their title at the 1993 European Championships in Italy.
 In preparation for the 1995 European Championships in Austria, they defeated Ireland, but after Germany sensationally withdrew from the tournament, the Lions were hastily scheduled to play Ukraine away and potentially two further games in Austria within the space of eight days.
 Unable to handle the logistics, the Lions pulled out of the 1995 championships.